Skip to Content

 What is the difference between the MAX7219 and the MAX7221?

 The MAX7221 is a higher-performance version of the MAX7219, with additional features such as a serially-controlled shutdown mode and an on-chip BCD-to-7-segment decoder.
 However, it is generally more expensive than the MAX7219.
-For most of the nobby projects, my first preference is always MAX7219.
+For most of the hobby projects, my first preference is always MAX7219.

 How do I connect the MAX7219 to my microcontroller?